vbotka/ansible-linux-postinstall/docs/source/guide.rst

 Debug
 *****

-To see additional debug information enable debug output in the configuration
+Many tasks will display additional information when the variable :index:`lp_debug` is enabled.
+Enable debug output either in the configuration

 .. code-block:: yaml